High-frequency intraday trading for battery storages: Results

+Figure \ref{fig:year_std_result} illustrates the cumulative rewards of these benchmarks against our proposed LOB-based strategy.
+When the VWAP strategy is forced to interact with the actual LOB, rather than assuming infinite liquidity at the theoretical average price, it systematically overestimates available volumes and suffers from significant price slippage upon execution.
+While the LOB strategy re-optimizing every 15 minutes yields profits roughly comparable to the static DA benchmark, our high-frequency LOB strategies demonstrate a clear performance advantage..
+By accurately modeling depth-dependent pricing and capturing short-lived opportunities through millisecond-level reoptimization, our fastest LOB strategy outperforms the realistically implemented VWAP benchmark by more than 36\% in realized annual profits, highlighting the critical value of detailed microstructural modeling of the continuous intraday market.

-Leveraging the speed of our proposed DP method, we present full-year RI trading results under a standard battery and simulation setup for the year 2021 in Figure \ref{fig:year_std_result}.
-This figure compares rewards, of RI settings outlined in Section \ref{ssec:case_study_setting} with a value function discretization setting of $m = 11$ and a technical delay of $200$ ms plus measured actual solve times.
-We evaluate performance starting from the baseline with a solve-frequency of $60$ minutes, i.e. solving the intrinsic optimization once every hour, resulting in a reward of \texteuro{$221$k} (8.7k orders submitted at the exchange) and a simulation runtime of $5.6$ minutes, down to solving it with every relevant order book update (apart from the waiting durations introduced previously) with a reward of \texteuro{$349$k} (30k orders submitted at the exchange) and a simulation runtime $86$ minutes.
+The DP settings used for the comparisons are outlined in Section \ref{ssec:case_study_setting} with a value function discretization setting of $m = 11$ and a technical delay of $200$ ms plus measured actual solve times.
+We evaluate performance starting from the baseline with a solve-frequency of $60$ minutes, i.e. solving the intrinsic optimization once every hour, which results in a reward of \texteuro{$221$k} (8.7k orders submitted at the exchange) and a simulation runtime of $5.6$ minutes, compared to the strategy that solves it with every relevant order book update (apart from the waiting durations introduced previously) yielding a reward of \texteuro{$349$k} (30k orders submitted at the exchange) and a simulation runtime of $86$ minutes.
 We define any order message submitted to the LOB as relevant, if it is placed at the head of its corresponding bid/ask stack.
 These results clearly demonstrate that solving the intrinsic at higher frequencies leads to progressively increasing profits as the trading frequency rises.
 In this case, a $58\%$ increase between our slowest and quickest solve frequency.
 We observe a clear increase in the slope of the cumulative reward starting in October 2021.
-This originates most likely from higher and more volatile gas prices in Europe during this time, which subsequently translates to more extreme intraday electricity prices, which increases the revenue potential of storage.
+This most likely originates from higher and more volatile gas prices in Europe during this time, which subsequently translates to more extreme intraday electricity prices, which increases the revenue potential of storage.

+To extend the information presented in Figure \ref{fig:year_std_result}'s inset, Figure \ref{fig:inset_decisions} depicts the detailed sequential decisions made by our policy on the last day of the inset.
+Looking closely at the overlapping dots, one can observe that some trading decisions are only a few hundred milliseconds apart.